 If you want to avoid garlic breath, garlic capsules are a great alternative.

 Learn how to enhance your health with SpecOps Bushcrafting, a survival and preparedness guide.
+This program covers essential skills, including foraging and making natural remedies, ensuring you're equipped for any emergency.
+Take your survival knowledge to the next level today.

 5. Honey: Soothe Your Sore Throat Naturally